Ridham-Oza/Ridham-Oza/README.md

 me.say_hi()
 ```

 > 💡 I made the leap into Data Science & AI with one conviction — **data is the most powerful technology of our generation**.
 I combine fresh, cutting-edge academic knowledge with a relentless, project-first mindset.
-Every line of code I write is a step toward building AI systems that actually matter.

 ---